Radhikaag2006/Portfolio/README.md

 ## Notes / Troubleshooting

 - If Vercel needs a specific Node version, either add an `engines` field to package.json or set the Node version in Vercel project settings.
-- No environment variables required for the public portfolio by default.
+- No environment variables are required for the public portfolio by default.

-## Recent changes

-- Removed the footer line that said "built with React, no CSS framework".
-- Made the hero contact buttons (Email / GitHub / LinkedIn) more prominent with larger sizing, stronger hover and subtle shadow for better discoverability.

 ## Editing content